Mill City Grows is a small organization starting its 6th year of operation. Meet our team!

 Suzzanne Cromwell, Executive Assistant

-Originally from Houston, Texas, Suzzanne’s work experience includes over 20 years on staff at the Boston Museum of Science and 15 years with The Walt Disney Company.
-She spent the last 8 years on staff at the Cultural Organization of Lowell (COOL) and was a founding member of Mill City Grows’ Board of Directors before joining the staff team.
+Originally from Houston, Texas, Suzzanne’s work experience includes over 20 years at the Boston Museum of Science and 15 years with The Walt Disney Company.
+She worked 8 years at the Cultural Organization of Lowell (COOL) and was a founding member of Mill City Grows’ Board of Directors before joining the MCG team.
 An avid foodie, music hound, and rabid cinephile, Suzz co-founded The Lowell Film Collaborative with her movie-loving husband, Brett.
 You can reach Suzzanne at Suzz[at]millcitygrows[dot]org.

 Enrique Vargas, MassLIFT Community Engagement Coordinator